alper-d/finn-hlslib/docs/source/library/fclayer.rst

 ..
 ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

 ====================================
-dma.h
+fclayer.h
 ====================================

-The dma.h file describes the HLS blocks used to communicate between programmable logic and host arm processor in Zynq and Zynq Ultrascale+ devices.
+The fclayer.h file describes the HLS implementation of the fully connected layer.

-.. doxygenfile:: dma.h
+.. doxygenfile:: fclayer.h